 Financial aid is available for majors to participate in study abroad programs.
-In addition, the German area offers the Knapple and Plogman scholarships for students in the German track.
-Applications are due each April; awards are announced in May.
-Music students who also study German may apply for the Elterman scholarship through the music department.
+In addition, the German area offers the Knapple scholarship for students in the German track.
+The Plogman scholarship is open to all majors in the department.

 Undergraduate Research Opportunities